-- 1. Serves on the board of directors and votes on board matters.
-Attends board and general meetings and provides secretary's reports at these meetings. - 2.
-Sends club meeting notices to advertisers, including the POA's Tel-E-Gram, the Village Connection, and the village television channel. - 3.
-Takes board meeting minutes.
+1. Serves on the Board of Directors and votes on Board matters.
+Attends Business, Board and General meetings and provides Secretary's reports at these meetings.

+- 2. Sends Club meeting notices to advertisers, including the POA's Tel-E-Gram, the Village Connection, and the village television channel. - 3.
+Takes Board and Business meeting minutes.
 Maintains two electronic file folders of minutes--one in PDF and one in word processor format.
-Sends draft minutes in word processor format to the president for approval.
-Sends approved minutes in PDF to each board member and the newsletter chair.
-Sends the annual PDF folder of minutes to the historian at the end of each calendar year. - 4.
-Keeps a running electronic file in word processor format of votes taken by the board.
+Sends draft minutes in word processor format to the President for approval.
+Sends approved minutes in PDF to each Board member and the newsletter chair.
+Sends the annual PDF folder of minutes to the Historian at the end of each calendar year. - 4.
+Keeps a running electronic file in word processor format of votes taken by the Board.
 Sends a PDF version of this file to the historian at the end of each calendar year. - 5.
-Monitors all messages sent to the club's e-mail address.
-Forwards them to club members consistent with the request and club policies/practices. - 6.
-Using the club's e-mail system: prepares and distributes board and general meeting notices; prepares and distributes wood sale/wood cutting notices; distributes special event notices submitted to secretary by other club members (e.g., picnic, field trips, tool swaps, tool sales, blade sharpening, membership renewals); and, distributes "request for services" received from club vice president. - 7.
-Resolves issues related to members not receiving club emails. - 8.
-Submits newspaper articles, invites journalists to TFT program night, and is the focal point for the club on all publicity matters (mostly Toys for Tots).
-Maintains Tellico Village Directory listing for club.
-Distributes and maintains an adequate supply of club brochures at various locations within Tellico Village.
-Coordinates club's participation at Tellico Village "events" (e.g., club table at the POA's annual event to advertise Village clubs/activities and display at Community Church).
-Advertises club's General meetings in Connection, POA publications, and Village TV station. - 9.
-If the Newsletter Chair cannot be at the general meeting, has each "Show and Tell" presenter fill out a form documenting what they brought to the meeting.
+Monitors all messages sent to the Club's e-mail address.
+Forwards them to Club members consistent with the request and Club policies/practices. - 6.
+Using the Club's e-mail system: prepares and distributes Board, Business and General meeting notices; prepares and distributes wood sale/wood cutting notices; distributes special event notices submitted to secretary by other Club members (e.g., picnic, field trips, tool swaps, tool sales, blade sharpening, membership renewals); and, distributes "request for services" received from Club Vice President. - 7.
+Resolves issues related to members not receiving Club emails. - 8.
+Submits newspaper articles, invites journalists to TFT program night, and is the focal point for the Club on all publicity matters (mostly Toys for Tots).
+Maintains Tellico Village Directory listing for Club.
+Distributes and maintains an adequate supply of Club brochures at various locations within Tellico Village.
+Coordinates Club's participation at Tellico Village "events" (e.g., Club table at the POA's annual event to advertise Village Clubs/activities and display at Community Church).
+Advertises Club's General meetings in Connection, POA publications, and Village TV station. - 9.
+If the Newsletter Chair cannot be at the General meeting, has each "Show and Tell" presenter fill out a form documenting what they brought to the meeting.
 Collects completed forms to later be picked up by the Newsletter Chair.

-Past President:
+Past President

-- 1. Serves on the board of directors and votes on board matters.
-Attends club board and general meetings. - 2.
-Serves as a consultant to the board. - 3.
-Maintains the club's Resource Book.
-Forwards quarterly updates to the Website Manager for posting to club website. - 4.
-Serves as chair of the club's nominating committee. - 5.
+- 1. Serves on the Board of Directors and votes on Board matters. - 2.
+Attends Club Business, Board and General meetings. - 3.
+Serves as a consultant to the Board. - 4.
+Maintains the Club's Resource Book.
+Forwards quarterly updates to the Website Manager for posting to Club website. - 5.
+Serves as chair of the Club's nominating committee. - 6.
 Organizes mentoring sessions at least annually.
 Mentoring may take place in member's shops or off-site facilities.
-If off-site, makes all arrangements with facility and coordinates transportation and lodging with mentors and mentees.
-Obtains board approval of any related expenses. - 6.
-Reports the following prior year statistics to the Newsletter Chair each January: # of mentoring sessions (categories); # mentors; and # of mentees. - 7.
+If off-site, makes all arrangements with

+- facility and coordinates transportation and lodging with mentors and mentees.
+Obtains Board approval of any related expenses. - 7.
+Reports the following prior year statistics to the Newsletter Chair each January: # of mentoring sessions (categories); # mentors; and # of mentees. - 8.
 Assures that Committee Chairs report their End-of-Year statistics to the Historian and the Newsletter Chair early each calendar year.